- 07 Sep 2023

 Dialpad recommends allowing traffic to and from each of the following FQDNs:

 Port and protocols used by Dialpad phones and applications residing in a private network are listed below.
 Outbound port configurations are needed on the firewall to allow traffic to the destination ports listed in the right-hand side column of the tables.
-Stateful firewalls are recommended for Dialpad deployments.
+Stateful firewalls (not to be confused with stateful packet inspection!) are recommended for Dialpad deployments.
 For a stateful firewall, inbound port configurations are not needed as they are automatically opened as a reply to the outbound traffic.

 Desktop Native, Mobile, & Browser Applications